Current Research and Scholarly Interests

 Mice are often the best system available for asking detailed mechanistic questions in mammals, or testing the phenotypic effects of particular sequence changes seen in other species.
 We have used classical genetics in mice to identify fundamental pathways that control formation and patterning of cartilage, bone, and joints.
 We also make extensive use of mice identifying the regulatory mechanisms that lay out expression of key developmental control genes, with the ultimate aim of identifying how vertebrate morphology itself is encoded in the genome.

-Although many of our studies have begun in mice or sticklebacks, the genes and mechanisms that we have also turn out to control major differences in human morphology, human arthritis and cancer incidence, and differences in skin color in billions of people around the world.
-Building on this work, we have now begun a variety of projects to identify other mechanisms responsible for interesting evolutionary traits in humans.
-Although we are still far from knowing the detailed molecular basis of most human traits, we are optimistic that many aspects of this problem can now be studied both computationally and experimentally, and will provide new insights into how humans have evolved and adapted to many environments around the world.
+Although many of our studies have begun in mice or sticklebacks, the genes and mechanisms that we have also turn out to control major differences in human morphology, hair color, arthritis susceptibility, and incidence of major psychiatric diseases in billions of people around the world.
+Building on this work, we have now begun a variety of projects to identify other mechanisms responsible for key evolutionary traits and diseases in humans.
+Although we are still far from knowing the detailed molecular basis of most human traits, we are optimistic that many aspects of this problem can now be studied both computationally and experimentally, and will provide new insights into both human origins and human medicine.